Uploading gzip files with no tar in vcenter DS should fail gracefully

 - Standalone and flat files inside a tar.gz works fine, original name and extension are preserved.

-#8 Updated by Miguel Ángel Álvarez Cabrerizo about 4 years ago
+#8 Updated by Miguel Ángel Álvarez Cabrerizo over 4 years ago

 - % Done changed from 10 to 100